Dreamer0iQ/TypeScript-react-Carousel/readme.md

-## Simple carousel/slider for React (adapted from my another repository)
+## Simple carousel/slider for React (adapted for React from my another repository)
 It was made like a component, so u just need to import it.

 ## Usage/Examples